In-patient luxury rehab center in Thailand

 • Drug overdose

-1. Drug Dependence
+1. Drug dependence

 Psychological drug dependence manifests itself in the way a person behaves.
 This is a cognitive disorder involving emotionally-driven withdrawal symptoms such as showing signs of obsession, using drugs to cope with other life problems.
 The psychological dependency makes it harder to stop using.
 This is why people tend to abuse drugs even when they don’t have a health problem.

 Physical drug dependence manifests in the way it physically affects the body.
 This kind of dependency causes changes in chemical levels in the brain.
 The addictive chemicals in the drugs are the ones affecting the brain.
-This can lead to a number of withdrawal symptoms, such as lack of sleep, seizures, trembling, and gastro-abdominal problems.
-Its impact could be dramatic and can easily spiral out of control.

 Drug tolerance leads to dependence through a constant increase in the dosages to experience the same effects, which leads to the abovementioned physical and psychological symptoms.
 These symptoms make a person believe they need to continue using the drug.
 This is often called problematic use.